GhufranBarcha/fiverr-hide/README.md

 ## Overview

 PrivacyLens Fiverr is a Chrome extension designed to enhance your privacy while using Fiverr.
 As you know fiverr doesn't have an inbuilt balance hider.
-Which could be pretty annoying when you want to share your fiverr account but don't want to show your earnings and client information or chat.
+Which could be pretty annoying when you don't want everyone to see your earning, client information or chat.
 This extension will help you hide that information with just a click.

 <div align="center">
   <div style="display: flex; justify-content: center; gap: 20px;">